-- Vary the capacity with the regulating valve in the discharge line.
-Never throttle the flow from the suction side since this can result in decreased performance, unexpected heat generation, and equipment damage. - Do not overload the driver.
+- · The specific gravity of the pumped fluid is greater than expected. - · The pumped fluid exceeds the rated flow rate. - Do not operate pump past the maximum flow.
+For maximum flow refer to the pump performance curve. - Do not overload the driver.
 Driver overload can result in unexpected heat generation and equipment damage.
-The driver can overload in these circumstances: - · The specific gravity of the pumped fluid is greater than expected. - The pumped fluid exceeds the rated flow rate. - Make sure to operate the pump at or near the rated conditions.
+The driver can overload in these circumstances: - The specific gravity of the pumped fluid is greater than expected. - The pumped fluid exceeds the rated flow rate. - Do not operate pump below hydraulic or thermal minimum flow.
+For hydraulic minimum flows refer to technical manual and pump performance curve.
+To calculate thermal minimum flow, refer to HI Centrifugal Pumps for Design and Application ANSI/HI 1.3-2000. - Make sure to operate the pump at or near the rated conditions.
 Failure to do so can result in pump damage from cavitation or recirculation.